 Update Unsupported.
 Queue Instance Operation Service Description (https:/www//queues/{queueld}) Query Returns the contents of the Queue object Create Unsupported.
 A Queue is created by issuing a create Request to the Queues Registry.
 Delete Destroys any associated Subscription Objects, throws away all queued messages and deletes the Queue Instance.
 This action sequence also automatically happens for all Queues owned by a Consumer when it deregisters by deleting its Environment object.
 Update Unsupported.
 Once a Queue instance is created, all Queue parameters are immutable.
 Messages Operation Service Description (https:/www//queues/{queueld}/messages) Query Synchronously retrieves the oldest undelivered asynchronous message (delayed Response or Event) in a synchronous manner from the (FIFO) Queue Instance.
 Optional arguments and supported functionality will be examined in the subsections below.
-Create Optionally supported only for Consumers with Administrative level authorization, as a possible way of adding messages to a Consumer's Queue.
+Create below.
+Optionally supported only for Consumers with Administrative level authorization, as a possible way of adding messages to a Consumer's Queue.
+Create Optionally supported only for Consumers with Administrative level authorization, as a Create Optionally supported only for Consumers with Administrative level authorization, as a possible way of adding messages to a Consumer's Queue.
+Optionally supported only for Consumers with Administrative level authorization, as a possible way of adding messages to a Consumer's Queue.
 Unsupported otherwise.
-Delete Remove the indicated message from the Queue Instance.
-Note that it also possible (and more efficient) to delete messages from the Queue using optional functionality in the Query Messages operation.
-Update Unsupported.